Travel Trailer and Tow Vehicle Dynamics

 Potential Energy: is the capacity of something to do work by virtue of its position or configuration.
 A compressed spring contains potential energy.
 So does the water in an elevated tank.

 Kinetic Energy: is associated with motion.
 Moving objects do work as a result of moving.
 Kinetic energy is proportional to the square of a mass’s velocity.
-A tow vehicle and caravan at 100 km/h has four times the kinetic energy than at 50 km/h.
+A tow vehicle and travel trailer at 100 km/h has four times the kinetic energy than at 50 km/h.
 This is why it is dangerous to tow at excess speed.
 Never tow above 100 km/h.

-Caravan and tow vehicle dynamics – tyre behaviour
+Travel Trailer and tow vehicle dynamics – tyre behaviour

 Horse-drawn carriages had pivoted front axles.
 This ensures their wheels aligned with the pulling force.
 But if cornered too fast, the carriage’s inertia overwhelmed the horse’s grip.
 They would lose control.
 The carriage’s momentum, however, would cause it to keep moving.
 Then often overturn.